 Singing bowls come in all possible sizes, I chose a mid-sized one during my last trip to Bhutan & Sikkim.

-Just like you can see sadhus and priests with their rosaries, you can see Buddhist lamas with the prayer wheels.
-When it moves with a rhythm, it is a sight to watch.
+Just like you can see sadhus and priests with their rosaries, you can see Buddhist lamas with prayer wheels.
+When it moves with rhythm, it is a sight to watch.
 If you focus on it, it can take you to a meditative state.

 You can also get standing prayer wheels that can be a good curio for your souvenir collection.
 You can get them cheap, made in China or you can get them stone studded.

-Sikkim Souvenirs Dorjee Bell & Thunderbolt
+Dorjee Bell & Thunderbolt

 Then there are pendants that have sacred verses, usually ‘Om Mani Padme Hum’ written on them.
 These are a bit contemporary in style and design.

 Giant wooden masks are used by Buddhist monasteries and Lamas for rituals and ritual dances.
 Watch this video of Cham Dance to see the variety of masks in action.
-Masks are also used by common people to ward off evil eye and evil spirits.
+Masks are also used by common people to ward off evil eyes and evil spirits.
 You can see masks hanging outside homes and shops.
 I am told that each mask has a purpose and symbolism, but choose the one that appeals to you.
-All masks are carved in wood, mostly single piece of wood.
+All masks are carved in wood, mostly single pieces of wood.